 Becoming a minimalist is definitely a process.
 It takes time and baby steps to get there.
 It’s also just a mindset where you’re not enticed by everything the world has to offer and you’re content to just be as you are in your own home without all the extras.

 There are many ways that I practice minimalism.
 I consider myself a minimalist parent.
 The only time I’ve purchased toys for my kids was last Christmas, and they each got one or two to share.
 And, when people give us toys or give us hand me downs, I don’t always keep everything just because it was free.
-I also don’t have a TV in my my home and haven’t for the last four years.
+I also don’t have a TV in my home and haven’t for the last four years.
 As far as new clothing, I only buy it when there is actually a need.
 I don’t shop just for the sake of shopping.

 Ultimately, striving for minimalism in my life has altered my mindset and made me more peaceful and content with my surroundings.
-I’d highly encourage anyone to do the same if you’re feeling overwhelmed with the amount of things in your home.
+I’d highly encourage anyone to do the same if you’re feeling overwhelmed with the number of things in your home.

 Are you a minimalist or do you want to become one?
 What are some other benefits to minimalism, in your opinion, than saving money?
 What area of your home could stand a good summer cleaning?
 Have you ever lived abroad in a developing country?
 If so, what did you learn from your experience?